Greimore1/Password-Strength-Checker-/README.md

 # Password Strength Checker

 A CLI tool to check the strength of inputted passswords.
 Checks against a criteria (listed below) and gives a score.
+Written in C.

 ## Features